nilstes/Sentiment/README.md

 # Sentiment
-Web application that analyzes text sentiment by using Stanford NLP library
+Web application that analyzes text value by using Stanford NLP library